System Preparation for Manufacturing Implementation: General Information

 1. You select an item class that was created for items being purchased.

 2. On the Vendors tab, you specify the vendors from which the item will be purchased and make sure that the lead time is specified.
-The specification of the lead time is important so that during the material requirements planning process, personnel can consider this time when planning the supply.
+The specification of the lead time is important so that during the inventory planning process, personnel can consider this time when planning the supply.

 3. On the Warehouses tab, you make sure that at least one warehouse is specified.